-Health benefits of kiwi fruit include improved digestive and cardiovascular health and it aids in the treatment of cancer, insomnia, macular degeneration, and diabetes.
-Flavonoids-rich kiwi is beneficial during pregnancy, contributes in keeping the skin healthy and promotes the absorption of iron in the body.
-Anti-microbial properties of kiwi guard against a range of pathogens and strengthen the immune defense of the body.
+The powerful health benefits of kiwifruit include improved skin care and cardiovascular health.
+It may also aid in lowering the risk of insomnia, some types of cancer, macular degeneration, and diabetes.
+Due to the flavonoid-rich compounds found in kiwi, it also helps during pregnancy and promotes the absorption of iron in the body.
+Besides, the anti-microbial properties of kiwi guard against a range of pathogens and strengthen the immune system.

-The small kiwi fruit stores a treasure of nutritional surprises.
-It is an excellent source of vitamin C (ascorbic acid).
-Others vitamins including vitamin A, folate, vitamin E (alpha-tocopherol) and vitamin K (phylloquinone) are also present in good amounts.
-The mineral wealth of kiwi includes a tremendous quantity of potassium along with other minerals such as calcium, magnesium and phosphorous.
-All these vital nutrients in the fruit come with an additional bonus of dietary fiber.
+According to the USDA National Nutrient Database, kiwi is an excellent source of vitamin C (ascorbic acid).
+Other vitamins including vitamin A, folate, vitamin E, and vitamin K are also present in this fruit.
+The nutritional breakdown of kiwi also includes minerals such as potassium, calcium, magnesium, and phosphorus.
+It also contains antioxidants and dietary fiber.

 Health Benefits of Kiwi

-The growing global popularity of the kiwifruit attributes to an amazing blend of its unique appearance, flavor and nutritional assets.
-Benefits of the fruit for medical conditions have been discussed as under:
+The growing popularity of the kiwifruit gives credence to its amazing blend, unique appearance, flavor, and nutritional assets.
+The benefits of the fruit for your health may include the following.

-Kiwi offers an impressive amount of vitamin C along with other phenolic components and carotenoids which promote good health.
-A comparative study involving kiwi, oranges and grapefruit has revealed that kiwi fruit contains stronger antioxidant qualities as compared to the latter.
-Attributing to the presence of nourishing phytochemicals, it has the ability to protect the DNA present in the body cells from the oxidative damage caused due to free radicals thereby, reducing the risk of development of associated inflammations and diseases.
+Kiwi offers an impressive amount of vitamin C, phenolic components, and carotenoids which promote good health.
+A comparative study involving kiwi, oranges, and grapefruit revealed that kiwifruit contains stronger antioxidant properties as compared to the latter.
+Attributing this to the presence of nourishing phytochemicals, it can protect the DNA present in the body cells from oxidative damage caused by free radicals, thereby reducing the risk of inflammation and diseases.

 Induces Better Sleep